Refining Fast Calorimeter Simulations with a Schr\"{o}dinger Bridge: Results

 For the CPU timing, 10 separate simulations of 100 events were run on an AMD EPYC 7713 64-Core Processor.
 All processes were constrained to a single core to ensure comparability.
 The GPU times were obtained by running 10 separate refinements of 100,000 events on a single Nvidia A100-SXM 40~GB GPU with a batch size of 10,000.
 The quoted numbers represent the average over the 10 runs, while the uncertainty is obtained from the standard deviation of the same runs.

-Table~\ref{tab:timing} shows that even on a CPU-based system, the time required for SQuIRRELS to refine a shower is around $50\times$ faster than a full \geant simulation.
+Table~\ref{tab:timing} shows that even on a CPU-based system, the time required for SQuIRELS to refine a shower is around $50\times$ faster than a full \geant simulation.
 To allow for a realistic comparison, however, one needs to account for the time needed to produce the to-be-refined \gf showers.
-This reduces the speedup factor of the full SQuIRRELS approach to approximately $25\times$, which still presents a significant speedup over \geant.
+This reduces the speedup factor of the full SQuIRELS approach to approximately $25\times$, which still presents a significant speedup over \geant.

-When run on a GPU setup, the SQuIRRELS refinement is around $7700 \times$ faster than \geant, however, at this point the prerequisite \gf simulation becomes a significant bottleneck, taking up 99.4\% of the full SQuIRRELS simulation time.
-This means SQuIRRELS does benefit less from moving to GPU-based systems compared to other ML fastsim methods, but also makes SQuIRRELS a natural fit for current CPU systems.
+When run on a GPU setup, the SQuIRELS refinement is around $7700 \times$ faster than \geant, however, at this point the prerequisite \gf simulation becomes a significant bottleneck, taking up 99.4\% of the full SQuIRELS simulation time.
+This means SQuIRELS does benefit less from moving to GPU-based systems compared to other ML fastsim methods, but also makes SQuIRELS a natural fit for current CPU systems.